 - Member, Traducción, Ideología y Cultura (TRADIC) Research Group, Universidad de Salamanca (since 2020) http://campus.usal.es/~tradic/?page_id=12

 - Member, Hunterian Associates Programme (University of Glasgow)

-- Cultural Literacy in Europe Forum (CLE), Member of Core Group
+- Cultural Literacy Everywhere Forum (CLE), Member of Core Group

-- Leader, Special Interest Group on Intersemiotic Translation http://cleurope.eu/activities/sigs/intersemiotic_translation/research/
+- Founder and Leader, Special Interest Group on Intersemiotic Translation http://cleurope.eu/activities/sigs/intersemiotic_translation/research/

 I am interested in the emic and embodied self in language learning and teaching.
 This includes intersemiotic meaning-making as well as translanguaging in both the linguistic and multimodal sense.
 The rationale for this interdisciplinary perspective lies in the recognition that translation and translanguaging are inevitable, conscious or unconscious mechanisms which are often discounted (if not actively discouraged) in second or foreign language settings, yet could prove a powerful ally if embraced as a fundamental aspect of the learner’s identity and actively supported as integrated pedagogical tools.
 I am further interested in how intersemiotic practices might be employed to assist and enhance verbal means of second language learning and literacy and in the transformative learning strategies that may arise from such practice.
 In this respect, I am examining and identifying links with theory and empirical findings in translanguaging, pluriliteracy and meaning-making in multicultural teaching and learning environments.